What You Need to Know About Your Dog’s Ear Yeast Infection

 Schedule routine dog care visits

 Schedule regular monthly visits with Scenthound and feel secure knowing a professional is providing routine care and looking out for your dog regularly.
-A well-trained specialist knows how to thoroughly clean your dog’s ears.
+A well-trained specialist knows how to thoroughly clean your dog's ears, skin and hair samples.
 Regular visits allow your routine care specialist to get to know your dog.
-They will be able to tell when your pup is “off,” and look for signs something is wrong.
+They will be able to tell when your pup is “off” and look for signs something is wrong.
 Use our easy store locator to find the location nearest to you.

 Previous